algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Use `ClientManager.getKmdClient(config)` or `ClientManager.getKmdClientFromEnvironment()` instead.

-Returns a KMD SDK client that automatically retries on idempotent calls.
+Returns a KMD SDK client that automatically retries transient failures on idempotent calls.

 KMD client allows you to export private keys, which is useful to get the default account in a LocalNet network.